Petten nuclear reactor: Technology

 As of 2006, only low-enriched uranium fuel was used at the facilities in Petten.
 As a result of political pressure from the United States and the International Atomic Energy Agency (IAEA), research reactors are no longer allowed to use highly enriched uranium fuel because of its potential use for the production of nuclear weapons.
 The use of highly enriched uranium targets for the production of medical isotopes was discontinued in January 2018.

 The high flux reactor

-The high flux reactor in Petten has been in use since 1961.
-The first criticality was obtained on 9 November 1961.
-The reactor was furnished by Allis-Chalmers.

 Its capacity was increased in steps to 45 MW (thermal) by 1970.
 The reactor is property of the European Commission and is operated by the Nuclear Research and Consultancy Group (NRG).